 Yoni Gutenmacher is a rising junior at the University of Pennsylvania, where he studies english and computer science.
-He is currently a summer intern at Very Good Ventures in New York City.
+He was previously an intern at Very Good Ventures in New York City.

 This past April, I was sitting in my dorm room, searching online for a summer internship.
 It would be my first experience in software engineering outside of the classroom so I wanted to choose carefully.
 In particular, I was looking to work in a small forward-thinking company that focuses on mobile software development.
 So, when I found the Very Good Ventures website and read about the company’s innovative and early use of Flutter, I was immediately interested.
 I reached out to David DeRemer, the company’s president, and came in for an interview about a week later.

 When I came by for the interview, I met everyone on the team and then I sat down with three of the engineers.
 The interview was casual — we spoke about VGV’s work and my own experience.
 They were mostly interested in talking about my process of developing a Java application that I created for a course project.
 Although I had little experience in mobile development, they seemed to be satisfied with my eagerness to learn and my ability to do so quickly.
 After meeting with the team, I realized that VGV would be a place where I’d be given the resources to learn and the space to build my own projects in a stimulating environment.
 So, after receiving an offer, I immediately accepted it.

 After the first few days, I began to develop a routine of spending approximately half of my day working on various tasks for the company and the other half learning to build a Flutter app from scratch.
 Below, I’ll discuss both of these components of my experience, beginning with the former.